eMuleBB Product Guide¶

 - session actions: connect, disconnect, pane jumps, tray, exit

-- folders: incoming, temp, config, logs, WebServer, skins, executable
+- files and categories: incoming, temp, config, logs, WebServer, skins, executable, category manager, category config

 - network actions: server.met update, port test, firewall repair, geolocation